SamiUddin-tech/LiDAR-AND-CAMERA-FUSION/README.md

 **Note:** There is no such a thing like *self driving car engineer*.
 There are *Perception Engineers*, *Sensor Fusion Engineers*, *Control Engineers* and so on.

 ## Three Most Important things about Sensor Fusion
-In this Project, I have built my understanding around three most important things about Sensor Fusion:
+In this Project, I have built my understanding around three most important things about *Sensor Fusion*:
 1. Sensors and Sensor Fusion
 2. Early Fusion
 3. Late Fusion